Schiiss/blog/_posts/2021-04-22-aro-and-azure-files.md

 ### Create a Persistent Volume Claim

 A persistent volume claim (pvc) will request the Kubernetes cluster to created a pv.
 In turn, the pvc will attach a pv to your pod.
-You can check out the YAML scheme [here](https://docs.openshift.com/container-platform/4.7/rest_api/storage_apis/persistentvolumeclaim-core-v1.html#persistentvolumeclaim-core-v1)
+You can check out the YAML scheme [here](https://docs.openshift.com/container-platform/4.7/rest_api/storage_apis/persistentvolumeclaim-core-v1.html#persistentvolumeclaim-core-v1).
+Please note the comments in the below YAML.

 ```yaml
 apiVersion: "v1"